jakubtrybull/classeswithkuba/content/posts/about.md

 +++
 title = "💡 About"
-description = "Classes with Kuba" date = "2025-09-01T20:20:20+01:00"
-author = "Jakub Trybull"
+description = "Private tutoring in Economics, Management, and related subjects for A-level, IB, and university students." date = "2025-09-01T20:20:20+01:00" author = "Jakub Trybull"
 +++